hujhax/austin-improv-wiki/The Hideout Improv Marathon.md

 * 2016: [[The 47-Hour Improv Marathon]]

 #### Marathon Casts
 Repeat performers are in bold.
-As of 2015, eleven improvisers have completed the marathon more than once; only [[Troy Miller]] has completed it three times.
+As of 2016, thirteen improvisers have performed in the marathon more than once; only [[Troy Miller]] and [[Jessica Arjet]] have completed it three times.
 {| class="wikitable"
 !
 2009
 !
 2010